 The Archives of the Holy See and the Roman Catholicism: II° Winter Workshop, Rome 23rd-27th January 2023

 From Monday 23rd to Friday 27th January 2023 the second winter workshop organized by our Institute in order to facilitate a deepen knowledge of the archives of the Holy See and of the documents preserved therein will take place in Rome, at the Sala Erba inside the Barnabite complex of S. Carlo ai Catinari.
 The lectures will be held by professors Benedetta Albani, Giorgio Caravale, Luca Codignola, Serena Di Nepi and Vitale Zanchettin.
 The workshops on the documents will be entrusted to Dr. Enrico Flaiani.
 And there will be guided tours to the following archives: Archivio di Stato di Roma; Congregation for the Doctrine of the Faith; Fabbrica di San Pietro; Penitenzieria Apostolica and de Propaganda Fide.
 A new occasion addressed to young and older scholars of various disciplines in order to support the historical research and the enhancement of the ecclesiastical documentary heritage.
 Download here the inauguration poster.

-The ‘Sangalli Institute Award for the Religious History 2017’: the merit ranking (two winners)
+The merit ranking of the ‘Sangalli Institute Award for the Religious History 2022’ (two winners)